-I have suffered from eye floaters since I was twenty and eventually, it kept getting worse and worse.
+I have suffered from eye floaters since age twenty and eventually, it kept getting worse and worse.
 At first it was only a couple of small dots but over time it degenerated and my field of vision ended up full of threads, dots and webs floating around.

 I had my eyes checked several times and the specialists said they were okay and there was no need to have my floaters removed by surgery, as it was an unnecessary risk.
 My floaters were really annoying and they were holding me back from doing the things I really love.

 A couple months ago I came across a natural eye floaters cure on an alternative medicine forum.
 Out of frustration I decided to give it a try and it turned out to be amazing.
 In a week I noticed that my floaters were progressively disappearing.
 Today my eye floaters are almost gone, I only see them when I look at the sky.
 I’m glad I can finally lead a normal life again.

 If you suffer from eye floaters I highly recommend you try this eye floaters cure.
 It’s natural and you have nothing to lose.

 Hope my webpage has helped you.

 Do not hesitate to contact me if you have any question, I’ll be more than happy to help you.